 This is particularly true for people who are new to file-sharing.
-Why would I install software to download a small file that then downloads a larger file, you hear them think.
+Why would I install software to download a small file that then downloads a larger file, you hear them thinking.

 The hesitation is understandable and the good news is that there are many ways to download torrents in a regular web browser.
 We already addressed this topic thirteen! years ago.
 But, since all the older options are now defunct, we’ll revisit the topic once more.